Speedstor/notes/cheatsheets/vim.md

 - `I` - INSERT at the start of line after blanks
 - `a` - INSERT after the character

+#### Windows
+- To change two vertically split windows to horizonally split
+  - Ctrl-w t Ctrl-w K
+- Horizontally to vertically:
+  - Ctrl-w t Ctrl-w H
+- Explanations:
+  - Ctrl-w t makes the first (topleft) window current
+  - Ctrl-w K moves the current window to full-width at the very top
+  - Ctrl-w H moves the current window to full-height at far left

 #### skips in the same line
 - `f<character>` **- skip** to the next chracter after the cursor
 - `F<character>` - skip to the last character before the cursor